 A must-do when visiting Yangon, the Shwedagon is the most impressive and influential pagoda within Yangon and perhaps all of Myanmar (of course in Bagan temples abound, and no comparisons should be made).

-Although many guides will tell you to get there for sunset, it’s also good to point out that this is the busiest time of the day at the pagoda.
+Although many guides will tell you to get there for sunrise, it’s also good to point out that this is the busiest time of the day at the pagoda.
 Even though we went in low season it was very busy with local Buddhists, arriving for morning prayers.
 So, if you are looking for that perfect shot, without people of the pagoda, then it might be better to head off after the working day would normally start.
 Disclaimer: this is a slightly untested theory!

 There is an entrance fee for foreigners, and at time of writing it was 10,000 MMK (7.00 USD/5.50 GBP).